LELO

-LELO (LELOi AB) is a Swedish company that designs, develops and manufactures upmarket sex toys and massage products.
-Sold in over 50 international markets, LELO is headquartered in Stockholm, Sweden with other offices in Melbourne, San Jose, and Shanghai.
-LELO currently sells one of the most expensive vibrators in the world, a 24-karat gold plated vibrator that costs $15,000 USD.
+LELO (LELOi AB) is a Swedish company that manufactures sex toys and massage products, based in Stockholm, Sweden with other offices in Melbourne, San Jose, and Shanghai.
+A 2011 The New York Times article detailed that LELO sold one of the most expensive vibrators in the world, a 24-karat gold-plated vibrator that cost $15,000.

 History

 In 2002, industrial designers Eric Kalén and Carl Magnuson, and engineer Filip Sedic founded LELO.
 In September 2003, the three registered LELO LLC.
 Having employed just 10 people in its Stockholm headquarters in their founding year, LELO presently has over 600 employees with offices in Asia, Australia, Europe, and the US.

 Operations

 Design

 LELO has taken an approach to the design and manufacture of sex toys, utilizing designs that are non-representational of the sexual anatomy of the human body, a style that is now widely adopted across the sex toy industry.
 The company has been recognized for pioneering creations in the adult industry, including the first couples' toys with motion controller functions from their SenseMotion line, as well as the first sex toys to employ tactile sensing, the Smart Wands.